10 Learning Theories to Structure Your Training Programs

 As part of your organization’s Learning and Development team, you've (probably) invested in a learning management system (LMS).

 While an LMS is an essential tool for teaching employees digitally, it's not the only thing you'll need to design effective courses.
-To build and deploy courses that your employees will actually learn from, you'll also want to have a grasp of common learning theories.
+To build and deploy courses that your employees will actually learn from, you'll also want to have a grasp of common learning theories, sometimes called learning styles.

 If you understand the mechanisms that power the human learning process, you're much more likely to design effective courses that align with them — and to increase your training program’s ROI.

-The learning theories that we’ll cover range from learning concepts rooted in the study of psychology to broader learning philosophies.
+The theories of learning that we’ll cover range from learning concepts rooted in the study of psychology to broader learning philosophies.

-Cognitive Learning Theory focuses on learners objectively analyzing their thoughts and feelings (metacognition) to gain information more effectively.
+Cognitive Learning Theory, also referred to as cognitivism, focuses on learners objectively analyzing their thoughts and feelings (metacognition) to gain information more effectively.
 In other words, it asks them to ‘think about how they think’.
 According to the theory’s concepts and practices, you can build strategies to use your brain to learn or teach more effectively when you understand how thinking patterns work.
 You can also become more aware of the ways that your mind connects facts to foster those links.

 Many strategies in Cognitive Learning Theory involve active learning that connects incoming information with past experiences.
 Rather than promoting rote memorization, cognitive learning-based lessons encourage learners to use and apply their new knowledge.
 You can implement more active learning in your workplace training through meaningful human interaction.